Mirror symmetry for very affine hypersurfaces

-When $\Delta^\vee$ is reflexive, this is the matching of the large complex-structure/volume limits of Batyrev's mirror families.
-Even in the setting of reflexive polytopes, one must allow in general allow stacks to get the correct category of coherent sheaves.
-Of course, in the case of a smooth fan in the usual sense, no stack discussions are necessary.
-However, the use of stacks buys us much more:
+Even in the setting of reflexive polytopes, one must in general allow stacks to get the correct category of coherent sheaves for the purposes of mirror symmetry; this is due to the fact that toric varieties do not in general admit crepant resolutions.
+Of course, if we begin with a smooth fan, no discussion of toric stacks is necessary.

+The added generality provided by allowing toric stacks can be seen by the following lemma:

-\begin{lemma} Every convex polytope containing the origin is the convex hull of the stacky primitives of a smooth quasi-projective stacky fan. \end{lemma} \begin{proof} The quasi-projectivity condition is that the triangulation induced by the fan is {\em regular}, in the sense of being the break locus of a piecewise-linear function.
-Choose an integer point in the polytope, and let $f_0$ be the piecewise linear function which is $1$ at the origin, and $0$ at all facets of the boundary not containing the origin.
-For each facet of the polytope, $\tau$, choose some $f_\tau$ inducing a regular triangulation of $\tau$.
-Then take the function $f = f_0 + \sum \epsilon_\tau f_\tau$ for small $\epsilon_\tau$.
-(We thank Allen Knutson for this argument.) \end{proof}
+\begin{lemma} Every convex polytope containing the origin is the convex hull of the stacky primitives of a smooth quasi-projective stacky fan. \end{lemma} \begin{proof} The quasi-projectivity condition is that the triangulation induced by the fan is {\em regular}, in the sense of being the corner locus of a piecewise-linear function $\alpha:\Delta^\vee\to\RR$.
+Choose an integer point in the polytope, and let $\alpha_0$ be the piecewise linear function which is $1$ at the origin, and $0$ at all facets of the boundary not containing the origin.
+For each facet of the polytope, $\tau$, choose some $\alpha_\tau$ inducing a regular triangulation of $\tau$.
+Then take the function $\alpha = \alpha_0 + \sum \epsilon_\tau \alpha_\tau$ for small $\epsilon_\tau$.
+(We thank Allen Knutson for this argument.) \end{proof} \end{remark}